philbooth/bfj/README.md

 If you need
 to parse
 large JSON strings
-or serialise
+or stringify
-large JavaScript data sets
+large JavaScript data sets,
-to JSON,
 it makes sense
 to do so asynchronously
 rather than